certbot/certbot/certbot/docs/using.rst

    renewals.
 If the certificate is not yet due to expire, you will need to force a renewal using ``--force-renewal``.

 .. note:: Rate limits from the certificate authority may prevent you from performing multiple renewals in a short period of time.
-It is strongly recommended to only perform the second step only once, when you have decided on what options should change.
+It is strongly recommended to perform the second step only once, when you have decided on what options should change.

 As a practical example, if you were using the ``webroot`` authenticator and had relocated your website to another directory,